Shades of Grey: What Is The Difference Between Sex and Gender

 Gender expression is how you present to others.
 This could depend on how you act, dress, speak, talk, or your body shape, and so on.
 Gender expression is our external appearance.

+Being transgender does not determine your sexual preferences.
 How someone feels or expresses themselves in relation to their gender identity, does not determine their sex or sexual preference(s).

 Physical attraction relates to the attributes of the person(s) to whom you are physically or sexually attracted.